prestonconnors/exercise_routine_video_editor/README.md

 The assembly script needs a pre-made timer video for each unique duration in your routine.

 1. Look at your `routine.yaml` and find all unique `length` values (e.g., 45, 53, 60).
 2. For each unique duration, run the `create_progress_ring.py` script.
-The script will automatically read your `config.yaml`, generate the animation, create a `.mov` file, and clean up after itself.
+The script automatically reads your `config.yaml`, generates the animation, creates a `.mov` file, and cleans up after itself.

 **Example Commands:**
 ```bash